 HOW TO FIX IT: Keep your camera as clean as a whistle with regular maintenance at home—clean your camera back and insert with canned air before every shoot.
 Reoccurring obstructions can sometimes be a piece of your camera itself, and should be repaired at a camera shop.

 THE PROBLEM: Dust and other small particles are clinging to your film or the scanning bed.

 HOW TO RECOGNIZE IT: Obstructions in the scanner will appear on your films scans as tiny white marks or lines.

 HOW TO FIX IT: Richard always takes care to prevent this from happening, including brushing & vacuuming your film and digitally removing noticeable dust and scratches (either with a special automated software or manually).
+We clean dust, etc. that is visible at an image size of 25-30%.
 If you still see dust on your scans, please get in touch with the Richard crew!

 THE PROBLEM: Light is getting into your camera.
 This is usually due to a faulty back, in which light-tight seals are damaged or worn.

 HOW TO RECOGNIZE IT: Light leaks appear as faded or discolored streaks or bursts in a scan—they will extend outside the frame to the rebate edge.